 - Sidellis Brewery: While the beer is the reason to come here, Sidellis also has a nice food menu for lunch or an afternoon snack!
 We love their pretzels best.

-What To Bring To Lake Tahoe Summer Vacation
+What To Pack For Lake Tahoe In Summer

 - Hiking boots